Thursday, May 5, 2022

 If you’re looking for something a little quieter, the Lake Monroe Sailing Association can put wind in your sails.
 A member-run group, LMSA operates a marina at Moores Creek State Recreation Area.

 In association with the Bloomington Parks & Recreation Department, LMSA offers sailing instructions through the summer.
-There are beginner classes on weekends for adults and five-day camps for youth age 9 and older.
+There are beginner classes on weekends for adults and five-day camps for youth ages nine and older.
 Or you can let an experienced skipper take you on one of LMSA’s Family Sails aboard a 24-foot keelboat.

 The idle zone associated with sailors using Moores Creek SRA is a benefit to canoers and kayakers, who can find similar quiet water areas at Monroe’s Pine Grove and Crooked Creek SRAs.